 What is binge drinking?

-People drink for all sorts of reasons, mostly because in moderation alcohol helps you relax and feel more sociable.
-Binge drinking is all about boozing simply to get drunk.
+People drink for all sorts of reasons, mostly because in moderation, alcohol helps you relax and feel less awkward.
+But binge drinking is all about boozing just to get drunk.

-There are many different definitions of binge drinking, and they tend to be a bit vague.
-A 2005 government report described binge drinking as ‘the consumption of excessive amounts of alcohol within a limited time period’, which can mean different things to different people.
+There are tonnes of different definitions of binge drinking, and they tend to be a bit vague.
+The NHS defines binge drinking as ‘drinking lots of alcohol in a short space of time or drinking to get drunk’

-Another commonly used definition is ‘the consumption of twice the daily benchmark given in the Government’s guidelines’.
-This equates to six to eight units for men and four to six units for women in one sitting.
+Another common definition is ‘the consumption of twice the daily benchmark given in the Government’s guidelines’.
+In normal terms, that’s six to eight units for men and four to six units for women in one sitting.

 How do I know how many units I’m drinking?